 - Engineering is the most common field of study preferred by international students in the United States.

-- Highest number of international students in the United States are from China.
+- The highest number of international students in the United States are from China.

-- Up to 90% of the colleges declared to keep tests optional criterion for admission.
+- Up to 90% of the colleges declared to keep tests as optional criteria for admission.
 This will result in more students being admitted into their dream college without appearing for any tests.

 - Admission rates are predicted to remain low in the upcoming years.

-- As SAT subject II are eliminated permanently, AP tests are supposed to play a significant role in admissions.
+- As SAT subject II is eliminated permanently, AP tests are supposed to play a significant role in admissions.

 - Personal and supplemental essays will continue to play essential roles in admissions.